matacoder/senior/README.md

 * Make a risk log
 * Make contingency plans

 1. `Logical dependencies`.
 Also known as causal dependencies.
 These dependencies are an inherent part of the project and cannot be avoided.
-Tasks characterized as logical dependency usually use the output of the preceding tasks as input so you can’t run them in parallel.
+Tasks characterized as logical dependency usually use the output of the preceding tasks as input so you can't run them in parallel.
 Consider baking a cake as your project.
-You can’t start the process unless you have all the ingredients you need.
+You can't start the process unless you have all the ingredients you need.

 2. `Resource dependencies`.
 This dependency originates from a project constraint as it deals with the availability of shared resources.
-If two tasks require the same resource for completion, then they’ll be dependent on the completion of the other.
+If two tasks require the same resource for completion, then they'll be dependent on the completion of the other.

 3. `Preferential dependencies`.
 These dependencies generally depend on the team members,  other stakeholders, and industrial practices.
 Preferential dependencies arise when tasks are scheduled to follow developed standard practices.
 In most cases, the project can compete even if you ignore the preferential dependencies in your tasks, but there will be some quality issues.

 4. `External dependencies`.
 No matter how much you plan, there are things bound to be out of your control.
-Some tasks are dependent on outside factors and project managers can’t do anything to influence their project progress.
-To deal with these dependencies, it’s recommended to have a backup plan.
+Some tasks are dependent on outside factors and project managers can't do anything to influence their project progress.
+To deal with these dependencies, it's recommended to have a backup plan.
 Delays from the suppliers or other unforeseen circumstances may take place which can affect your progress.
 A good project manager always makes some contingency plans so everything keeps running smoothly even in the face of adversity.

 5. `Cross-team dependencies`.
 This is a common occurrence in large organizations.
 Sometimes multiple teams work on a single, complex project and they rely on each other to complete the project on time.
 Effective project time management can be implemented to avoid long hours.

 `Pipenv` is a dependency manager for Python projects.
-If you’re familiar with Node.js’ npm or Ruby’s bundler, it is similar in spirit to those tools.
-While pip alone is often sufficient for personal use, Pipenv is recommended for collaborative projects as it’s a higher-level tool that simplifies dependency management for common use cases.
+If you're familiar with Node.js' npm or Ruby's bundler, it is similar in spirit to those tools.
+While pip alone is often sufficient for personal use, Pipenv is recommended for collaborative projects as it's a higher-level tool that simplifies dependency management for common use cases.

 `hatch` for opinionated coverage of even more steps in the project management workflow, such as incrementing versions, tagging releases, and creating new skeleton projects from project templates.